18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-1-important-aspects/index.md

 | Example    | Ride-share transaction with all info | Price of ride-share transaction             |
 | Use cases  | Require lots of writes               | Require lots of reads with almost no writes |

-**Note**: NumPy creates array with row-major by default.
+**Note**: NumPy creates arrays with row-major by default.
 Pandas creates DataFrame which is columnar.

 ### Text vs. binary format